dvimont/OrderedSet/README.md

 # OrderedSet
-An *OrderedSet* extends the standard Java collections framework to provide composite-key based ordering of a set of values (analogous to <a href="https://www.techopedia.com/definition/6572/composite-key" target="_blank">composite key ordering in a relational database</a>). *OrderedSet* is compatible with **Java 1.6 and later**.
+An *OrderedSet* extends the standard Java collections framework to provide composite-key based ordering of a set of values (somewhat analogous to <a href="https://www.techopedia.com/definition/6572/composite-key" target="_blank">composite key ordering in a relational database</a>).
+Its unique advantage (over standard ordering/sorting options such as TreeSet, SortedSet, or Collections#sort) is in **automatic ordering based on collection-attributes**, such as in a Book class that has an *authors* (set of Author objects) attribute and a *genres* (set of Genre objects) attribute.
+The full results of ordering are provided by the *OrderedSet#entrySet* method which returns ordered entries, each consisting of a composite-key mapped to the its corresponding value. *OrderedSet* is compatible with **Java 1.6 and later**.

 Complete end-user Javadocs documentation is viewable here: http://bit.ly/ordered-set